A Journey, A Storm & A Cry for Help...

 But Jonah was sinking deeper and deeper into the depths of the sea...

-Jonah and the sailors were on the same journey and faced the same storm, the difference in them reaching their destination was their willingness or unwillingness to humble themselves, to turn to God in repentance and to cry out for help in their distress.
+Jonah and the sailors were on the same journey and faced the same storm.
+The difference in them reaching their destination was their willingness—or unwillingness—to humble themselves, turn to God in repentance, and cry out for help in their distress.

-There was only one who could deliver them, not their gods, no matter how much they cried out to them, nor their efforts, no matter how much they tried, but the only true and living God, who created the heavens and the Earth - all-powerful, sovereign, merciful, slow to anger and abounding in love...
+There was only One who could deliver them—not their gods, no matter how much they cried out to them, nor their efforts, no matter how much they tried—but the only true and living God, who created the heavens and the Earth—all-powerful, sovereign, merciful, slow to anger and abounding in love... the God of Jonah.

 Our life is a journey, and many storms come our way.